 These activities will also help you to determine whether problems are being caused by other factors, such as lack of mental stimulation, leading to destructive behaviour, or perhaps noise disturbances leading to barking.

-Start your spy game again and if your puppy or dog starts getting excited or anxious pause at a step and continue with your day. so lets run through this: you put your shoes on (dogs ok) you put your coat on (dogs ok) you pick up your keys (dog gets excited) walk to your kitchen and put the kettle on, go and sit with a cuppa (dogs ok) pick up your keys again (dogs ok) get up and walk to the door (dogs ok) hand on the door (dogs whining) sit down and play on your phone (dogs ok) get up to go, hand on door (dogs ok) leave the house (dogs ok) lock the door (dogs ok) so open the door and walk back in (dogs excited) make another cuppa and when your dog is calm you should praise them.
+Start your spy game again and if your puppy or dog starts getting excited or anxious pause at a step and continue with your day.
+So lets run through this: you put your shoes on (dogs ok) you put your coat on (dog starts barking), you say 'no' and wait for your dog to calm down then gently praise (dogs ok) you pick up your keys (dog gets excited) walk to your kitchen and put the kettle on, go and sit with a cuppa (dogs ok) pick up your keys again (dogs ok) get up and walk to the door (dogs excited and running around) stand and say 'No' and wait for your dog to calm (dogs ok) hand on the door (dogs whining) sit down and play on your phone (dogs ok) get up to go, hand on door (dogs ok) leave the house (dogs ok) lock the door (dogs ok) so open the door and walk back in (dogs excited) make another cuppa and when your dog is calm you should praise them.

 Now... it might not be in that exact order but it might look a little like that, start with leaving for a couple of seconds and then build it up to longer times and always try to return before your dog gets unsettled but if your dog is barking and howling and not letting up (and not causing themselves harm or damaging objects) just be sure to only re enter in a brief moment of quiet.